 - Keep Doors and Windows Closed – The less pollen you let into your home, the fewer allergy symptoms you’ll experience.
 Keeping pollen out of your home really cuts down on pollen accumulation in your air ducts, too.

-- Change Furnace Filters Regularly – High quality furnace filters can trap much of the pollen in your home’s air as your furnace and air conditioner circulate the air in your home.
+- Change Furnace Filters Regularly – High quality furnace filters can trap much of the pollen in your home’s air as your forced-air furnace and central air conditioner circulate the air in your house.
 Those cheap paper filters from the home supply store, though, just don’t do the job.
 They let up to half of the pollen and other contaminants bypass the filter.

 - Keep Carpets and Furniture Clean – Carpeting and upholstered furniture traps pollen very effectively, but releases it when you walk on carpeted floors or sit on furniture.
 Then, it circulates in the air and settles in your air ducts, only to reappear and cause allergic symptoms over and over again.
 Regular vacuuming can cut down on trapped pollen.

-- Have Your Air Ducts Cleaned – A thorough air duct cleaning by a trusted, professional duct cleaning company like Twin Cities Duct Cleaning, will remove all the pollen and other debris from your air ducts.
+- Have Your Air Ducts Cleaned – A thorough air duct cleaning by a trusted, professional duct cleaning company, will remove all the pollen and other debris from your air ducts.
 If you haven’t had your ducts cleaned for some time, there could be years of pollen lining your ducts and recirculating in your home.

 Duct Cleaning Brings Allergy Relief

-At Twin Cities Duct Cleaning, we have the special equipment and highly trained technicians needed to do duct cleaning correctly and completely.
+At our Minnesota duct cleaning company, we have the special equipment and highly trained technicians needed to do duct cleaning correctly and completely.
 Since 1991, we have been helping Minneapolis St. Paul metro area homeowners rid their homes from the allergens that build up in their ductwork.
 Call us today to get relief from the allergies in your home caused by pollen and other contaminants in your air ducts.